47smanoj/Prompting-Methods/README.md

 **Prompt:**
 ```
 Summarize:
-- "The cat sat on the mat." → "A cat is on a mat."<br>
+- "The cat sat on the mat." → "A cat is on a mat."
-- "The dog barked at the mailman." → "A dog barked at a mailman."<br>
+- "The dog barked at the mailman." → "A dog barked at a mailman."
 - "The sun rises in the east and sets in the west." →
 ```
+**Model Output:**
 <div style="border:1px solid #ccc; border-radius:6px; padding: 12px; background:#ffffff; margin: 8px 0;">
 The sun rises in the east and sets in the west.
 </div>